agrawalanshika/Secure-Travels/README.md

 # 🚗 Secure Travels – Car Booking System

 Secure Travels is a full-stack car booking web application that allows users to register, log in, browse available cars, book rides, view bookings, and cancel bookings.
-The project is built with a modern dark-themed UI and a Python Flask backend.
+The project is built with a Python Flask backend.

 ---